Instant Pot Kashmiri Keema Aloo Matar / Instant Pot Minced Turkey Potato and Peas Curry

 - When the cumin seeds splutter add the onions.
 Sauté until the onions turn golden.
 Keep stirring in order to prevent them from burning.

 - Then add red chili powder, water, and stir.
-Adding water is key to prevent the red chili powder from burning.
 Let it sauté for about 1 minute.

 - Add ground fennel, ground ginger, salt, ground turmeric, ground cumin, and stir.